ApparentlyJamesGH/Roblox-Networker/README.md

 This module simply creates an `Events` folder in `ReplicatedStorage` and using the `:bind()` method, creates the respective bindable (randomized Name for security).

 > [!NOTE]
 > I'm very aware the code is not too clean.
 I made this for myself to have a cleaner RS.
 I don't care how you alter the code whatsoever so if you know what you're doing, do whatever man.
-There's probably better networking systems availablea anyway lolz
+There's probably better networking systems available anyway lolz

 ## Usage
 ### Binding